A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Introduction

 \section{Introduction}

 Transformer neural networks (TNN) have shown great performance in natural language processing (NLP) \cite{language}, machine translation \cite{NMT}, computer vision \cite{wang_via_2022}, and other fields in recent years.
 While recurrent neural network (RNN) \cite{rnn_cho} and long short-term memory (LSTM) \cite{lstm_ho} models run sequential computation tasks during both training and inference, transformer facilitates high levels of computation parallelism throughout both processes using an attention mechanism.
 Thus, TNN is becoming a potential alternative to CNN, RNN, and LSTM \cite{self_img, self_cv}.
 There are many transformer models, such as full transformers containing both encoder and decoder \cite{attention}, BERT \cite{PretrainedTF, bert}, ALBERT \cite{albert}, structBERT \cite{structbert}, and others.
 These models contain different numbers of encoder and decoder stack \cite{attention} for different applications.
 A single encoder will often require a latency on the order of 100s of $\mu S$ \cite{peng_length_2022}.
 Around 38\% to 64\% of this time is spent in the multihead attention (MHA) mechanism depending on the number of tokens in the input sequence \cite{ham_elsa_2021, self_seq}, and the rest of the time is spent on feed forward network (FFN).
 Unfortunately, general-purpose platforms like GPUs and CPUs often suffer from low computational efficiency, underutilized memory bandwidth, and substantial compilation overheads for MHA layers \cite{flightLLM}.
 MHA and FFN \todo[disable]{FFN is defined and only use once, I would trim done the number of acronyms in the paper.} also occupy most of the on chip storage units \cite{mha_compute, li_ftrans_2020, qi_accommodating_2021}. \todo[disable]{what does this mean? are you talking about on-chip memory? \textbf{(Ehsan's Ans.: Fixed)}} Therefore, it is essential to prioritize efficient hardware deployment on resource-constrained devices.
-FPGAs have gained widespread use for accelerating DNNs due to their high level of parallelism, high energy efficiency, and low latency \todo[disable]{I would delete "short development cycle".
-I think you meant this as compared to designing an ASIC, but no many people are designing ASICs for specific neural networks anyway, \textbf{(Ehsan's Ans.: deleted)}} \cite{dl, gan_hardware-aware_2022}.
+FPGAs have gained widespread use for accelerating DNNs due to their high level of parallelism, high energy efficiency, and low latency \cite{dl, gan_hardware-aware_2022}.
 Recently, some works have successfully built FPGA based custom hardware accelerators for transformers \cite{lu_hardware_2020, peng_length_2022, li_ftrans_2020}.
 Application-specific integrated circuits (ASIC)-based accelerators also exist \cite{A3AA}.
-Most of these works compress the model by using different weight pruning strategies to accelerate computations and, as a result, must incorporate specialized hardware to support sparse tensor access.
-However, the benefit of supporting sparse tensors does not offset the added cost of this hardware \todo[disable]{I modified the preceding sentence--confirm that you agree.\textbf{(Ehsan's Ans.: Confirmed)}}.